Conversion Optimization

 Here’s how the returning visitor conversion rate is calculated:

-the number of returning visitors who make a purchase/the total number of returning visitors to the website during a specific time
+The number of returning visitors who make a purchase/the total number of returning visitors to the website during a specific time

 A high returning visitor conversion rate indicates that your store successfully retains customers and encourages them to make repeat purchases.